ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Charges
 In many respects it makes sense to have the charge of each atom as an attribute of the atom object, as it is a parameter that each atom possesses and is unrelated to any other object (at least generally - there may be special cases where this is not true).
 This is the method that MMTK uses for defining the charge.
 However, as the charge is a forcefield parameter, it is important that it is accessible in the same way as the bonded interaction parameters, so that they can be adjusted in a consistent manner.
 Therefore there are two choices:
 * Store the charge independently from the atom class, in a non-bonded force field class - has the drawback that a probable operation on an atom (accessing the charge) is no longer trivial.
 * Having the charge as an attribute of the atom class, which can be modified from a non-bonded force field class - increases coupling between classes.

 A further important consideration is whether to have a different force field object for each non-bonded interaction for each atom, even though in theory the charges of all identical atoms should be the same.
-Having an object per atom would allow the charge on each atom to be varied individually, which might be useful in some situations. *discuss this at June 2018 developer meeting.*
+Having an object per atom would allow the charge on each atom to be varied individually, which might be useful in some situations - to clarify, currently force fields assume that atoms are identical if their environment is the same to first order, i.e. if they have the same bonds; however in reality the higher order environment may have a significant enough effect to be worth considering.  *discuss this at June 2018 developer meeting.*

 A similar question arises for dispersive interaction parameters (e.g. LJ sigma), although for this it might be the case that the MD engine does not assign this for every atom, and instead just has a single set of dispersive parameters.
 This is definitely the situation for MMTK.